undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for University of Maryland, Baltimore County was 86%, a reflection of the high standards and excellent educational experience at this school.
+As reported in 2024, the freshman retention rate for University of Maryland, Baltimore County was 86%, a clear indication of the excellence and value of the educational experience at this school.

 Student Body